 - The Jubilee: Free (no ticket req.) for LUX, SILVER CIRCLE and SUPER CIRCLE passholders.
 [For the film after the ball, reserved tickets are required for all elligible pass levels.
 Simple passholders and general public may Q for the film.]

 - Reality Bites: Free (no ticket req.) for LUX, SILVER CIRCLE and SUPER CIRCLE passholders.

-- Panel Discussions: Free, open to all
+- Field Sessions: Free, open to all

-18. I'm still confused...
+22. I'm still confused...